w3c/WebPlatformWG/SpecEditing.md

 4.  **[Web IDL Validator](https://www.w3.org/2009/07/webidl-check)** - Run this if the document includes WebIDL and fix reported errors

 -   Make sure the Status of This Document section includes the *Subject:* tag prefix to be used for comments (e.g. *[short-name] comment ...*)
--   Notify team-webapps@w3.org when the document is PubReady
+-   Notify Chairs of staff contact when the document is PubReady
 -   Chair or Team Contact will submit a Publication Request (aka *PubReq*) to the W3C's Publishing Team and Cc the document's primary Editor.
-The Publishing Team may ask the Editor to make some editorial changes.
+The Publishing Team may ask the Editor to make some changes.
 -   The document is published as a [TR](https://www.w3.org/TR/)

 Notes about publications: